 For those who find this reality really difficult, see if there is a way to let them be part of preserving your legacy to give them a sense of contribution and closure: documenting the organization, helping to move your assets to another organization, assisting with the celebration.
 And realize that not everyone will stick it out to the end.
 Staff will need to look for new jobs; some volunteers may just need to walk away.
 Respect and support the fact that everyone will handle the transition in their own way.

 Who Needs to Know and When

 The message needs to be conveyed with passion and consistency.

-After current staff and Board members have been notified, you will want to be in touch with stakeholders, donors, guest artists, constituents and vendors.
+After current staff and Board members have been notified, you will want to be in touch with stakeholders, donors, guest artists, constituents, and vendors.
 Make sure that they don’t feel their investment has been in vain or isn’t appreciated, and how you will handle any existing obligations to them.
-Hochstetler suggests “Individual conversations may be really important.
-That could be difficult with limited time and resources, but it can be vital to discuss and honor their contributions.
+Hochstetler suggests, “Individual conversations may be really important.
+That could be difficult with limited time and resources, but discussing and honoring their contributions can be vital.
 You can help redirect their energy.
 You may make a simple introduction to a peer organization with a similar mission.”
-You may also want to make sure that former staff and Board members hear the news directly, rather than through social media or word of mouth.
+You may also want to make sure that former staff and Board members hear the news directly rather than through social media or word of mouth.

 Keeping Your Mission Alive